saeed1986/Omnifood/content.md

 ## Sections

+- Logo + Navigation
 - Hero
-- Features
+- Featured in
-- How it work
+- How it works
-- Diets
-- Meals
+- Meals (and list of diets)
+- Testimonials + Gallery
+- Pricing + features
+- CTA
+- Footer